shnflrsc/HADRIAN/README.md

 ## Issues
 For some reason, Pantheon's LightDM Greeter wouldn't detect the custom desktop entry placed in `/usr/share/xsessions`.
 We'll use the default GTK Greeter for now.

+Pantheon's E-Mail Client is only available on the AUR, and one of the comments say it takes a ridiculous amount of time to compile.
+I think it is better to leave that one out.

+I don't think elementary OS' AppCenter is available on any Arch Linux repositories.

-Make sure you have installed X.org and a Display Manager before opening Pantheon!
+This script doesn't install X.org and a Display Manager.
+Make sure you have installed them before installing Pantheon!
 ## Installation
 If you prefer to install Pantheon manually, proceed to [Manual Installation](https://github.com/furesuka/HADRIAN/blob/main/MANUAL.md).